dobemad/MPK249/README.md

 Place these 3 files in the same directory

-mpk249_gui.py (download mpk249_gui_mac.py and rename it to mpk249_gui.py if you are on Mac)
+mpk249_gui.py (NB: download mpk249_gui_mac.py and rename it to mpk249_gui.py if you are on Mac)

 mpk2_preset.py

-Renamed MPK249_ortho_10x8_media_01.jpg from the Akai media package to keyboard.jpg (crop and resize the image if you are on Mac)
+Renamed MPK249_ortho_10x8_media_01.jpg from the Akai media package to keyboard.jpg (crop and resize the image to 1058x635 if you are on Mac)

 Then run: